-If you want to learn more about logistic regression, check out my book Logistic Regression Using SAS: Theory and Application, Second Edition (2012), or try my seminars on Logistic Regression Using SAS or Logistic Regression Using Stata.
+If you want to learn more about logistic regression, check out my book Logistic Regression Using SAS: Theory and Application, Second Edition (2012), or try my seminar on Logistic Regression.

 Hosmer D.W. and Lemeshow S. (1980) “A goodness-of-fit test for the multiple logistic regression model.”
 Communications in Statistics A10:1043-1069.